The Nuts and Bolts of Being an Effective Learning and Support Teacher

 Our 2106 Conference…October 18th and 19th The Epping Club

-Go to Our Seminar and Courses page for Registration form.
+Go to Our Seminar and Courses for an update

 Go to Contact page for PALS membership form.

 The Professional Association for Learning Support (PALS) was established in 1996, as a professional association for all professionals who work in support roles related to learning.

 This includes class teachers; specialist teachers; speech pathologists; psychologists; occupational therapists and medical practitioners.

 The Professional Association for Learning Support is administered by the Professional Teachers’ Council NSW.
 An elected committee directs all professional activities.

 - alert members to appropriate resources and professional activities

 - establish and maintain links between all bodies involved in learning support

 - establish a professional network through all levels of education